influxdata/go-syslog/README.md

 ### Octet counting

-In short, [RFC5425](https://tools.ietf.org/html/rfc5425#section-4.3) and [RFC6587](), aside from the protocol considerations, describe a **transparent framing** technique for syslog messages that uses the **octect counting** technique - ie., the message lenght of the incoming message.
+In short, [RFC5425](https://tools.ietf.org/html/rfc5425#section-4.3) and [RFC6587](https://tools.ietf.org/html/rfc6587), aside from the protocol considerations, describe a **transparent framing** technique for syslog messages that uses the **octect counting** technique - ie., the message lenght of the incoming message.

 Each syslog message is sent with a prefix representing the number of bytes it is made of.

-This [package](./octetcounting) parses messages stream following such rule.
+The [octecounting package](./octetcounting) parses messages stream following such rule.

 To quickly understand how to use it please have a look at the [example file](./octetcounting/example_test.go).